embaldridge/grant-proposals/Postdoc-proposal.md

 **Analysis**
 While a comparative approach can be a powerful approach for addressing broad ecological questions, the data needed to address these types of questions does not lend itself well to traditional hypothetico-deductive methods [@blackburn2004method].

-Rather, I will use an information-theoretic approach   to generate simulated communities based on theoretical models, and then compare the simulated data to the empiricial data to determine which theoretical models have the best empirical support.
+Something about exploratory analysis and emergent statistical patterns.
+Decomposition analysis
+Statistical modelling

 **Objective 1:Determine which spatial and temporal scales are organismally relevant.**
 Unification of spatial and temporal scaling relationships across taxa relative to an organism and the relative position in the ecological hierarchy (organism, population, community, etc.) will provide a framework for developing more accurate predictive models of ecological pattern and processes that are spatially/temporally explicit.